Cost-Effectiveness

 Our Metrics Compared to Figures Many Organizations Report

-Some organizations overstate a program’s impact by not accounting for the contributions of other groups or factors.
+They may assume they were responsible for all the votes gained in the areas where they worked, failing to consider the work of other groups or other factors.
 For example, an organization might claim, “Because of our work, voter turnout increased by 10% in the county.”
 However, they might neglect to mention other organizations that also encouraged voters to get to the polls in the county.
-Or they may have overlooked other factors like heightened public interest in the election that could have accounted for some of the gains.
+Alternatively, they may have overlooked other factors, such as heightened public interest in the election, which could have accounted for some of the gains.